 The investment structure for the turnkey business

-In the case of a “share deal”, the transfer of shares is just one element of the overall project structure.
-Arrangements with the Thai shareholders, licenses held by the shareholders and directors instead of the company, use rights for trademarks and brands, and financial arrangements are just a few additional elements which add uo to a complex package of contracts and supporting documents.
+Share deal: In the case of a “share deal”, the transfer of shares is just one element of the overall project structure.
+Arrangements with the Thai shareholders, licenses held by the shareholders and directors instead of the company, use rights for trademarks and brands, and financial arrangements are just a few additional elements that add up to a complex package of contracts and supporting documents.

 The investment in an existing business can be carried out by taking over a long-term lease agreement from the current entrepreneur, to carry on the business under the same or a different business name.
 Alternatively, the investor can enter into a sub-lease with the head lessee.
 The total investment amount covers

 - the payment for the stock, furniture, fixtures, fittings, and equipment

 - the ongoing payments under the lease agreement less the lease deposit,